 Jordan Ramalingam, Air Pollution Specialist, CARB

 As the LCFS CI targets continue to decrease, new sources of credits will become even more critical to the success of the program.
-Our keynote speaker will provide detailed information on the newest opportunities that are being discussed and proposed to generate LCFS credits to meet this deman
+Our speaker will provide detailed information on the newest opportunities that are being discussed and proposed to generate LCFS credits to meet this demand.

 Neil Black, President, California Bioenergy LLC